zyw229/blog/blog/content/posts/macro002.md

 ---
 title: "Liquidity party is (almost) over"
-date: 2023-03-23T18:01:19-07:00
+date: 2023-03-24T00:01:19-07:00
 ---

 ## Summary

-The bull run of risk assets since start of 2023 has been driven by a series of favorable technical factors.
+The risk asset bull run since start of 2023 has been driven by a series of favorable technical factors.
 However, with those factors diminishing, it must find new sources of fuel.
 We argue that a prolonged regional bank crisis might be necessary to sustain this bull run, while US banking system stablization could, ironically, be the last nail in the coffin for risk assets.

 ---